shvnsaha/meeting-room-booking-system-client/README.md

 ### Public Pages

-- **Home Page**: Includes a hero section with a prominent "Book Now" button, car availability search, featured cars, customer testimonials, and a footer.
+- **Home Page**: Includes a hero section with a prominent "Book Now" button, room availability search, featured rooms, customer testimonials, and a footer.
 - **Meeting Room page Page**: Displays all available rooms in a grid or list view with filtering options based on room type, price, and other relevant features.
 - **Room Details Page**: Shows detailed information about selected room with booking options.
 - **About Us Page**: Contains the company's history, team, fleet, values, and contact information.